-These days, I'm a Professor of Public Relations in Centennial College's Bachelor of Public Relations Management program.
+These days, I'm a full-time Professor of Public Relations in Centennial College's Bachelor of Public Relations Management program.

 In 2011 I founded ideas in flight, a social media and digital marketing consultancy that specializes in strategy, training and implementation for organizations of all sizes.
 I continue to run the agency; I've worked with major clients including TD, Blake, Cassels and Graydon LLP, the Peter Gilgan Centre for Research and Learning at SickKids, Precise Parklink, Grace Foods, Taste of Nature, and many, many others.
 I also do a fair bit of public speaking.